Thoughts on the Universal Dependencies proposal for Japanese

 genitive particle ('s)

 For verbs the process of agglutination is more elaborate.
 Verb stems are more closely integrated with the agglutinative morphemes (generally known as 助動詞 jodōshi, literally 'helping verbs') that follow them; strings of morphemes are generally longer; and the rules of ordering and attachment are more complex.
-There are gaps, exceptions, and POS mixing.
+There are gaps, exceptions, and part-of-speech switching.

 Let us take the verb 遊ぶ asobu 'play'.
 The non-past tense form is 遊ぶ asobu: